78

 Water chemistry – This is typically the biggest issue when dealing with a rainstorm, as the water chemistry is usually adversely affected.
 It should be no surprise that water chemistry is affected—since anything and everything that is added to the pool affects it—especially rain and debris.
 Immediately after the rain ends, test the water—and be especially sure that the pH is in the proper range.
 Then, super chlorinate the pool water.

-To summarize, do the following after a heavy rain:
+Do the following after a heavy rain:

 - Determine if drainage problems exist which can be corrected.